NA-MIC/ProjectWeek/PW29_2018_London_Canada/Projects/InteractiveSegmentation/README.md

 1. Added FastDRaWEffect extension to the SegmentEditor
 2. Added merged python implementation of fastDRaW
 3. Get segmentation from numpy array and convert it to vtkImageData to display preview
+4. Add GUI to set parameters (beta parameter)
+5. Add GUI to select active label

 ## TODO
-1. Add GUI to set parameters
-2. Manage multiple labels
-3. clean code and group in single folder
+1. Clean code and group in single folder
+2. Make downladable extension

 # Illustrations